 By the way, the bag finished up a little under about 7″ x 7″.
 The original was listed at 6 1/2″.

 This horn (#56) is approximately 12″ around the outside curve, 10″ tip to tip (not including the stopper), with a base plug about 2.5″ in diameter.
-The base plug is Cherry, the tip Axis deer antler, and the stopper Black Walnut.
+The base plug is Cherry, the tip is Axis deer antler, and the stopper is Black Walnut.
 The base plug is hollowed out about half it’s depth.